tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index-2019-05-06-preview.md

 For more information about this preview functions, see [Knowledge stores](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro) and [Incremental enrichment](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual).

 These preview features are available on all tiers, in all regions.

+> [!IMPORTANT]
+> Preview APIs are provided without a service level agreement, and are not recommended for production workloads.
+For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).